Cospectral graphs obtained by edge deletion: 1-walk regular graphs

 \section{1-walk regular graphs}

-A graph is \textsl{walk-regular}, if for any positive integer $k$, the number of closed walks of length $k$ is the same at all vertices.
-If further, the number of walks from vertex $u$ to $v$ of length $k$ is the same for all adjacent vertex pairs $u, v$, then we say $X$ is \textsl{1-walk regular}.
-Let $A$ and $B$ be two matrices of the same size, say $m\times n$, then their \textsl{Schur product} $A\circ B$ is a matrix of the same size such that
+Recall that a graph is 1-walk regular if it is walk-regular and for any positive integer $k$, the number of walks from vertex $u$ to $v$ of length $k$ is the same for all adjacent vertex pairs $u, v$.
+Let $A$ and $B$ be two matrices of the same size, say $m\times n$, then their \textsl{Schur product} $A\circ B$ is the matrix of size $m\times n$ such that

 In terms of this matrix product, a graph $X$ with adjacency matrix $A$ is 1-walk regular if and only if, for any positive integer $k$, there exist scalars $a_k, b_k$ such that